Descripción del Grupo

 de la Agencia Estatal de Investigación (AEI).

-Our laboratory is dedicated to investigating how inflammation and
+Our laboratory is dedicated to investigating how inflammation and cellular

-of chromosomal instability.
+instability.
 Currently, we have two ongoing lines of research:

-The first line of research focuses on studying pancreas inflammation
+The first line of research focuses on studying pancreas inflammation using

-genetic diversity.
 This project is supported by the Spanish Research Agency (AEI).